 There are plenty of other ways your creditors might seek to reclaim the money they are owed.
 For example, the ATO has agreements in place with tax and revenue services in many other countries around the world to force debtors to pay their bills.
 Banks or credit card providers may also send debt collectors after you in your new country of residence to try to reclaim their debt.

 How to deal with overseas debt collectors

-Dealing with debt collectors can be a worrying and intimidating experience for many, but it’s something you may have to do if you want to get your finances back on track.
-The best approach is to get on the front foot and work out a reasonable and affordable agreement to help you pay back the money you owe.
+Dealing with debt collectors can be a worrying and intimidating experience for many, but it’s something you have to do to get your finances back on track.
+The best approach is to get on the front foot and work out a reasonable agreement to pay back the money you owe.
 By showing that you are willing to work to pay off your debt as quickly as possible, you will take some of the sting out of the situation.

 How to pay off an overseas debt

 The hard part of paying off an overseas debt is saving enough money to repay what you owe; the act of sending money overseas to your creditors is actually quite easy.

 To get the necessary funds back to your home country you will need to send an international money transfer.
 There are 3 main ways to do this: